MusicalNinjaDad/FizzBuzz/docs/index.md

     Alternatively you should also be able to dive directly into whichever topic you're looking for guidance on right now, without needing to read everything else first.

-I've used github for hosting the repo, CI pipeline and documentation and azure devops in the place of PyPi and crates.io to host the final packages (the world _really_ doesn't need another fizzbuzz implementation spamming public pacakge repositories!).
+I've used github for hosting the repo, CI pipeline and documentation and azure devops in the place of PyPi and crates.io to host the final packages (the world _really_ doesn't need another fizzbuzz implementation spamming public package repositories!).
 You can view, fork or clone the repo from [github: MusicalNinjaDad/FizzBuzz](https://github.com/MusicalNinjaDad/FizzBuzz) and get the packages from [ADO: MusicalNinjas/FizzBuzz](https://dev.azure.com/MusicalNinjas/FizzBuzz/_artifacts/feed/FizzBuzz).

 The whole process took me a few months from start to finish, working on this in my spare time, with a few excursions along the way - there is a separate section on those (above).
 See the excursions section at the top (once I start writing them) for info ...